dbafromthecold/dockerdeepdive/slides.md

 ## What is Compose?
 <!-- .slide: style="text-align: left;"> -->
->Compose is a tool for defining and running multi-container Docker applications.
+>"Compose is a tool for defining and running multi-container Docker applications.
 >With Compose, you use a YAML file to configure your application’s services.
->Then, with a single command, you create and start all the services from your configuration.](docs.docker.com/compose
+>Then, with a single command, you create and start all the services from your configuration." docs.docker.com/compose

 ---